pereznetworks/TD-Project9/project9-gallery-app/README.md

             Chrome 69 and later will ignore HPKP response headers.
             (Host: api.flickr.com)

-            this means ...
+            this means highlights the warning on this from Step 4...

+              implement, review, triple check security ...

-              it's a good idea to implement security ... before making this project part of a production app or service
+              before going production with any app or service

 [To verify your flickr method api call syntax, follow this link](https://www.flickr.com/services/api/explore/flickr.photos.search)